RememberOfLife/mirabel/README.md

   * i.e. the engine always runs, but can be configured to only show hints when a certain player is playing
   * or configured to automatically start searching with timeout param, and also to automatically submit its move to the controller
 * ==> server concept
-  * server is a class inside the project, can also be hosted locally or spun up locally for the network
-  * supports guest login, but also user accounts
   * whole history rating
 * ==> manage games with randomness (also works for long term hidden state)
   * DEPENDS ON server architecture (also for offline play)